mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/bulk-uploads.md

 ## Introduction

-The CLI provides the command line tooling for import of the historical timeseries data to the MindSphere, which is something which you might need when starting to work with the platform.
-This set of commands sends the data directly to the (Bulk-)TimeSeries APIs of the MindSphere.
+The CLI provides the command line tooling for import of the historical timeseries data to the {{site.productname}}, which is something which you might need when starting to work with the platform.
+This set of commands sends the data directly to the (Bulk-)TimeSeries APIs of the {{site.productname}}.

 <!-- prettier-ignore-start -->
 <i class="fas fa-exclamation-triangle"></i>
-    Please be aware that the use of this feature has a direct impact on _your_ mindsphere resource consumption and that you might get a notice that you will need to upgrade your account's data ingest rate.
+    Please be aware that the use of this feature has a direct impact on _your_ {{site.productname}} resource consumption and that you might get a notice that you will need to upgrade your account's data ingest rate.
 <!-- prettier-ignore-end -->

-The upload of historical timeseries data to MindSphere is done in several steps:
+The upload of historical timeseries data to {{site.productname}} is done in several steps:

 -   Preparing the directory with the template `.csv` files for the data upload.
 -   Importing your data into the prepared directory according to the created template